VEGA Technical Reference

 DEPTH |

-R/W | Bytes per pixel the engine operates on (1, 2, or 4).
-Normally the surface format. |
+R/W | Bytes for each pixel that the engine operates on (1, 2, or 4).
+This is usually the surface format. |

 0x0114 |